Mahadev-Gadge/Fundamentals-of-SQL/README.md

-# Fundamentals-of-SQL
-SQL for Datascience
+This repo contains about SQL for Datascience beginners.